mendix/docs/content/developerportal/deploy/deploy-mendix-on-microsoft-windows.md

     * **Service name** – this name must be unique within all existing Windows services

-    * **Display name** – this is the description of the app, which is visible as a tooltip for the app in the left bar of the Mendix Service Console or as a column in the list of Windows services
+    * **Display name** – the description of the app which is visible as a tooltip for the app in the left bar of the Mendix Service Console or as a column in the list of Windows services

-    * **Description** – enter a description for the application that will be visible in the Mendix Service Console
+    * **Description** – a description of the application that will be visible in the Mendix Service Console

     * **Startup type** – select whether you want the app to be started automatically when the server starts, started with a delay, started manually, or disabled altogether

     * **User name** and **Password** – the app will always run under the user account given here, and the service will be installed with this user account configured (for more information, see [Prerequisites](#Prerequisites))

-4. Click **Next**.
+4. Click **Next >**.

     ![](attachments/deploy-mendix-on-windows/18580728.png)